-- Are you sand lovers (so the beach is perfect!) or sand hater like my hubby so who is a fan of countryside all the way?!
+- Are you a sand lover (so the beach is perfect!) or a sand hater like my hubby, so who is a fan of the countryside all the way?!

-Any National Trust location is a sure-fire winner in the picnic spots book in our view, and you can see all our favourite recommendations here. – some great ideas for National Picnic Week 2021!
+In our view, any National Trust location is a sure-fire winner in the picnic spots book, and you can see all our favourite recommendations here. – some great ideas for National Picnic Week 2023!

-Where ever you pick make sure to pack lots of entertainment for the journey if taking little people.
-Also check the weather at least two days before your event in case you need to take a ´raincheck´on your plans.
+Where ever you pick, pack lots of entertainment for the journey if taking little people.
+Also, check the weather at least two days before your event if you need to take a ´raincheck on your plans.

 Remember your Picnic Essentials:

-There is nothing worse than being half way up a mountain,excited to open a bottle of wine and enjoy the view only to find out your bottle opener is at home!
+Nothing is worse than being halfway up a mountain, excited to open a bottle of wine and enjoy the view, only to find out your bottle opener is at home!

 - Bug spray

 - First aid kit

 - Bottle opener (For those impromptu wine moments!)